anaptecs/jeaf-generator.io/developer-guide/maven-plugin-configuration.md

 ---
 title: "Developer Guide"
-subtitle: "Integrate JEAF Generator into Maven Build"
+subtitle: "Maven Plugin Configuration"
 toc_title: " "
 toc: true
 menubar: developer_guide_menu
 ---

-# Maven Plugin Configuration Parameters
+# Maven Plugin Configuration

 The following tables describe all possible configuration parameters of the JEAF Generator Maven Plugin.
 Usage of almost all of them is shown in the example below.